bshongwe/printf/README.md

     You don’t have to handle precision
     You don’t have to handle the length modifiers

 ## Task 7.

+Task completion = Complete
+Checker: 3/55 Checked

  The big print gives and the small print takes away
 #advanced

 Handle the following flag characters for non-custom conversion specifiers: